Want more options when managing quotas? Using our Cap functionality can help you nest quotas more efficiently.

 This setup will ensure we reach 50 males and 50 females in the age bracket but the project won’t collect more than 10 responses from our chosen income limitations.

 Still, confused?
-Email email@example.com and ask for a training!
+Email email@example.com and ask for a training session!
 We are always here to help you field your projects successfully!